-In total, 6,220 jobs were vacant in the Icelandic labour market in the fourth quarter of 2022 according to Statistics Icelands’ Job Vacancy Survey.
-At the same time, the number of occupied jobs was around 230,800 and the job vacancy rate therefore 2.6% (see confidence intervals in table).
-In comparison, around 7,200 individuals were unemployed in the Icelandic labour market in the fourth quarter of 2022 and the unemployment rate 3.3%.
-Comparison with the fourth quarter of 2021 shows that the number of vacant jobs increased by 850 between years and the job vacancy rate increased by 0.2 percentage points.
+In total, 4,690 jobs were vacant in the Icelandic labour market in the fourth quarter of 2023 according to Statistics Iceland’s Job Vacancy Survey.
+At the same time, the number of occupied jobs was around 238,000 and the job vacancy rate therefore 1.9% (see confidence intervals in table).

 About the data

 The Icelandic Job Vacancy Survey is a sample survey, performed quarterly amongst legal entities in Iceland.
-The population consists of all legal entities in Iceland with more than one employee at the reference date of the survey.
-The sample is selected once every year, at the beginning of the year, from a sampling frame listing all legal entities in the year before based on Statistics Icelands‘ enterprise registry.
-The reference date for the third quarter of 2022 was 15 November, the net sample size was 549 and the response rate was 99.6%.
+The population consists of all legal entities in Iceland with one or more employees at the reference date of the survey.
+The sample is selected once every year, at the beginning of the year, from a sampling frame listing all legal entities in the year before based on Statistics Icelands‘enterprise registry.
+The reference date for the fourth quarter of 2023 was 15 November, 563 responded and the response rate was 91%.

 When interpreting the results of vacant jobs and the job vacancy rate, it is important to keep in mind that they are built on a sample survey at a given reference period.
 Therefore, the results should be interpreted by taking the 95% confidence intervals into consideration.